-Foundation Soil Problems Near Oklahoma City, Tulsa, and Edmond
+Foundation Soil Problems Near Oklahoma City, Fort Smith & Nearby

 We can repair damage caused by weak soils, expanding soils, and hydrostatic pressure

 Foundation issues can arise in any home due to the surrounding soil.
 You may notice the signs of foundation problems in your home, including sticking windows and doors, bowing or buckling walls, uneven floors, and even cracks in the foundation itself.
-At Vesta Foundation Solutions, we offer quality Oklahoma City foundation repair services that can repair the damage caused by weak or expanding soils or hydrostatic pressure, which is the force that water exerts as it presses into your foundation walls.
+At Vesta Foundation Solutions, we offer quality foundation repair services in Oklahoma City, Fort Smith, and nearby areas that can repair the damage caused by weak or expanding soils or hydrostatic pressure, which is the force that water exerts as it presses into your foundation walls.

 During the process of building a home, the foundation is dug out and concrete is poured.
 The soil that has been removed is then replaced as backfill, which can weaken the soil and possibly lead to foundation problems.
 When you notice foundation problems, the soils surrounding your home may be the problem.
 We provide free inspections to identify the soil issues surrounding your home, starting with understanding the type of soil your home sits on, and come up with a plan to prevent further issues with your foundation.